aidenlx/media-extended/README.md

 | **Live Recording Timestamps** | While using Obsidian's audio recorder, drop timestamp markers into your notes that automatically become clickable links when the recording is saved. |
 | **Customizable Templates** | Tailor the format of inserted timestamps and screenshot links to fit your personal note-taking workflow. |
 | **Powerful Linking** | Create media links and embeds with fragments for start/end times (`#t=...`), looping, and auto-play for precise control. |

+## 📋 Disclosures

+> [!IMPORTANT]
+> **File System Access**
+> This plugin may access files outside of Obsidian vaults when you store media files on external drives, portable disks, or cloud storage services like OneDrive.
+This access is necessary to play media files that aren't stored directly within your vault.

+> [!IMPORTANT]
+> **Network Access**
+> This plugin requires network access to stream media from online services (YouTube, Vimeo, etc.) and to connect to hosted WebDAV services for remote media storage.
+Network connections are only made to services you explicitly configure or link to.

 ## 🚀 Quick Start